Tree of knowledge system

-The Matter/Object plane of existence is mapped by the Physical Sciences
+Dimensions and planes of existence

+Matter/Object — Physical sciences

 The dimension of matter refers to the set of material objects and their behaviors through time.
 In accordance with modern cosmology, matter is theorized to have emerged from a pure energy singularity at the Big Bang.
 Space and time were also born at such a point.
 Nonliving material objects range in complexity from subatomic particles to large organic molecules.
 The physical sciences (i.e., physics, chemistry, geology, astronomy) describe the behavior of material objects.

-The Life/Organism plane of existence is mapped by the Biological Sciences
+Life/Organism — Biological sciences

 The dimension of life refers to organisms and their behaviors through time.
 Living objects are considered a unique subset of material objects.
 Just as quantum particles form the fundamental units of material complexity, genes are the fundamental units of living information.
 Although many questions about the emergence of life remain unanswered, in accordance with modern biology, the ToK posits that natural selection operating on genetic combinations through time is the unified theory of biology and forms the foundational understanding for the emergence of organic complexity.

-The Mind/Animal plane of existence is mapped by the (basic) Psychological Sciences
+Mind/Animal — (Basic) psychological sciences

 Mind/cognition in the ToK system refers to the set of mental behaviors.
 Mental behaviors are behaviors of animals mediated by the nervous system that produce a functional effect on the animal-environment relationship.
 As such, Mind/cognition is essentially synonymous with what behavioral psychologists have meant when they use the term behavior.
 Thus, a fly avoiding a fly swatter, a rat pushing a bar or a human getting a drink of water are all mental behaviors.
 Mind is not synonymous with sentience or the capacity for mental experience, although such processes are presumed to emerge in the mental/cognitive dimension.
 Cognition, in the broad sense of the term is meaning bodily-neuro-social information processing, as in EEEE Cognition: Embodied, Embedded, Enactive, Extended.
 While cognitive science stands for naturalist study of mind, psychology is an approach grounded in the tradition of humanities, especially philosophy.
 Thus, by defining mind as mental behavior, Henriques argues that the ToK System provides a way to bridge the epistemological differences between cognitive and behavioral science.
 Henriques argues that comparative psychology, ethology, and (animal) cognitive behavioral neuroscience should all be thought of as parts of the discipline that maps the animal-mental domain.

-The Culture/Person plane of existence is mapped by the Human Social Sciences
+Culture/Person — Human social sciences

 Culture in the ToK system refers to the set of sociolinguistic behaviors, which range from large scale nation states to individual human justifications for particular actions.
 Just as genetic information processing is associated with the Life dimension and neuronal information processing associated with the Mind dimension, symbolic information processing emerges with the Cultural dimension.
 Henriques argues that human cognitive science, human psychology and the social sciences (i.e., anthropology, sociology, political science, and economics) work to map this domain.